sandstorm12/mlflow_samples/mlflow_1_sklearn/README.md

 ## Issues and future work

 1. Doc: Add an image or video for the mlflow UI presentation
-2. Doc: Makee the code more understandable for someone new to MLFLOW concept
+2. Doc: Make the code more understandable for someone new to MLFLOW concept

 ## Contributors